 ♦ How friendly are the locals towards expats

-♦ Natural Disasters – Hurricanes, Tsunami, Earthquakes, Active Volcano
+♦ Natural Disasters – Hurricanes, Tsunamis, Earthquakes, Active Volcano

 ♦ Freedoms in the country

-♦ Does the government rely on only 1 – 2 sources of income or multiple sources of income.
-No one source should be dominate.
+♦ Does the government rely on only 1 – 2 sources of income or multiple sources of income?
+No one source should be dominant.

 ♦ Crime/Safety (crime in Panama is very low compared to other countries)